140am/butler/README.md

 worker.register_function(resize_image, 'resize')
 ```

-You can also register an object and all its methods for RPC calls:
+You can also register an object and expose all its methods:

 ```python
 class RPCService(object):